 SPAN 212: Intermediate Spanish II: Local and Global Contexts (Global Understanding - Mason Core)

-Master's Degree in Spanish and Multicultural Education from George Mason University in 2017.
+Master's Degree in Spanish and Multicultural Education, George Mason University, 2017.

 "Melodrama neobarroco: El cine de Arturo Ripstein y Paz Alicia Garciadiego".
 Reshaping Hispanic Cultures: Instituto Cervantes Symposium for New Research 2019 at Harvard University.